Skip to main content

 On the upside, many businesses have options for better accessibility and updated accommodations.
 However, most of the time, I feel like I’m going through an obstacle course just to run daily errands.

-Many times in waiting rooms, no adequate spacing exists to accommodate for the size of wheelchairs.
+Many times in waiting rooms, no adequate spacing exists to accommodate the size of wheelchairs.
 The surprising thing is that even when I do find a perfect space between the array of neatly lined couches and armchairs, people still stare.
 I wonder if they still think I’m in the way, even when I’ve given them plenty of space.

 Upon reviewing the Americans with Disabilities Act (ADA) guidelines, it’s “readily achievable” for businesses to accommodate persons with disabilities.
 In other words, a person with limited mobility or a person in a wheelchair should have adequate space for moving without difficulty.